dtemir/dtemir.github.io/_posts/2021-08-29-mlh-pre-fellowship.md

 each other the things we are passionate about.

 For the show-and-tell, I talked about **Deep Learning in Protein Design**, explaining the [AlphaFold 2](https://deepmind.com/blog/article/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology).
-Others taught me about NPM modules, stylizing with Bootstrap, Streamlit, and numerous things.
+Others taught me creating NPM modules, stylizing with Bootstrap, Streamlit, and numerous things.

 ## How does it help?